Building Group Explorer

 Due to the multitude of Linux distributions, I do not attempt to build a separate binary for each.
 Building Group Explorer from source is rather straightforward.
 Here are the steps.

 Do not skip this step.
-Even if you think Qt is already on your system, still do not skip this step.
+Even if you think these tools are already on your system, still do not skip this step.
 Read the following paragraphs carefully.

-Probably the easiest way to get the latest Qt is to install the SDK from publicly available binaries at the Qt Software homepage.
+Qt is a set of C++ libraries for building GUI applications.
+Probably the easiest way to get the latest Qt is to install the SDK from publicly available binaries at the Qt website.
+I have successfully built Group Explorer with Qt 4.5 and 4.6.

-But your Linux distribution may have a package management system that has the Qt 4.5 development tools in it, and you may prefer to install them that way.
-If you do, ensure that you get version 4.5, and get the developer versions of the Qt libraries, so that they come with the header files, etc. you will need for doing the compilation below.
+But your Linux distribution may have a package management system that has the Qt development tools in it, and you may prefer to install them that way.
+If you do, ensure that you get version 4.5 or later, and get the developer versions of the Qt libraries, so that they come with the header files, etc. you will need for doing the compilation below.

 2. Get the Sources